 Digital geoinformation technologies play a dominant role in the atlas compilation.
 Map original presented by authors are mostly in digital form as GIS data sets compiled using standard whole country topographic base at four main scales: 1:500 000, 1:1 mil., 1:1,5 mil. a 1:2 mil.
 These maps or cartograms covering the total national territory are accompanied with local and regional map extracts at bigger scales (1:10 000, 1:25 000, 1:50 000, 1:100 000 and 1:200 000).
 The final product will represent until now relatively rare cartographic work to be distributed on the paper (bound volume and set of individual maps), on the Internet and on DVDs or CDs not only in a raster but also in a vector form.
-It will represent basically a very extend vector/raster database to be applied for solution of many consequent tasks.
+It will represent tasks.
 At the same time, it will be a representative work absenting in the Czech cartography now.
 The electronic version makes possible an updating individual data layers.

 The atlas compilation proceeds under critical surveillance of wide publics.
 Map originals are being handed over to the working commission consisting of distinguished specialists in geography, landscape ecology, cartography, etc. and persons responsible for completing individual chapters of the atlas.
-Before the commission passes accepted maps further for the final processing and reviewers they are temporarily presented on the website (www.atlaskrajiny.info/, we stažení") for public discussion.
+Before the commission passes accepted maps further for the final processing and reviewers they are temporarily presented on the website (www.atlaskrajiny.info/ ...ke stažení") for public discussion.